 Receiving recognition from the University for their commitment to enhancing teaching and learning while taking advantage of effective technology.

 Learning about innovative tools and techniques during our quarterly sessions.

 Creating a network of like-minded peers who will support their activities in the future.

-Experimenting in a safe and fully supported environment, with expanded opportunities for one-on-one consultations and assistance from the FSS team.
+Experimenting in a safe and fully supported environment, with expanded opportunities for one-on-one consultations and assistance from the TLT team.

 Learning what students want their instructors to make available in Canvas.

 Completing and potentially presenting a project related to teaching with educational technology.

 Discovering more about the types of learning experiences that students prefer.

 Gaining access to resources related to teaching with educational technology, such as conference information, articles, and websites.

 Consulting with the TLT team about publishing in the area of teaching with technology.

 The ETTF program will require a time commitment on the part of participants.
 Fellows will commit to:

-Work with the Faculty Support Services team and your peers to design and complete a teaching project during the academic year.
+Work with the Teaching and Learning Technologies team and your peers to design and complete a teaching project during the academic year.

 Actively participate in networking activities (December Digital Learning Innovators Networking Event).

 Act as an advocate for Canvas and the expanded use of educational technology on campus.

 How to Apply to Join the Fellows

 Are you enthusiastic about teaching with technology, willing to learn more about educational technologies, and interested in meeting others who share your interests?
 Do you have a problem that you think educational technology might be able to help you solve?

 Then you have something to contribute to this group, no matter your expertise with technology!

 To apply, complete the application form.
 As part of the application, you will need to provide a short summary about your project idea and goals, along with information about your experience with Canvas and other technology.

 By applying, you are confirming your availability to fulfill the attendance requirement (Fall ETTF Kickoff Meeting, at least 2 of the 3 additional quarterly ETTF meetings (Winter, Spring, Summer), and TEACHx 2018).